Saskatchewan Horse Federation Grants - Overview

 Applications/Follow Ups Deadline October 31, 2023

 The purpose of this grant is to assist those individuals actively seeking accreditation in the Coaching Certification Program of equestrian coaching to attend upgrading sessions not available in Saskatchewan.
 Successful applicants must demonstrate that such courses will benefit the equestrian community as a whole and be prepared to assist the SHF with activities within the Province if called upon to do so.
-Preference will be given to those applicants aligning with National Coaching Certification Program NCCP Stream.
-Individuals must submit proof that they have successfully completed “Respect in Sport” with Sask Sport.
-At this time, online Education registration fees will be recognized.

 Officials Assistance Grant